-This position reports to the Director of Student Support within CPS.
-Once applicants are admitted to the program, they are assigned a support specialist, who has a conversation with the student welcoming them to the program and helping them navigate through processes such as financial aid, orientation, and registration.
-SSS interacts with every student (who is taking a class) via email or phone at least once during the term.
-SSS are often the first point of contact when a student requires assistance, and they help connect students with other resources such as the Student Academic Success Center (SASC), Financial Aid Office, Registrar, or Career Services.
+MSAN Pre-Dietetics and Dietetics students are assigned an Enrollment and Retention Counselor (ERC), who has a conversation with the student welcoming them to the program and helping them navigate through processes such as financial aid, orientation, and registration.
+An ERC interacts with every student (who is taking a class) via email or phone at least once during the term.
+The ERC is often the first point of contact when a student requires assistance, and they help connect students with other resources such as the Student Access Center (SAC), Financial Aid Office, Registrar, or Career Services.
 They also facilitate the petition-filing process by ensuring that all appropriate forms and supporting materials are included and complete before forwarding them to the program.